Tauranga City Council and the Mauao Trust want to make sure that the things we all love about Mauao are protected.

 The review will seek to assess whether the things we are already doing are still the best way forward, as well as looking ahead to see if there is anything that should be done differently.

-Initial feedback is being sought Wednesday 10 February to Wednesday 6 April 2016.
-A draft management plan will be prepared after that and will be published for further public feedback.
+Initial feedback was sought from the public and key interest groups in 2016.
+A draft management plan is currently being prepared and will be published for further public feedback.

-If you have any questions about the reserve management plan review please phone 07 577 7000 to talk to: Melony Atkins, Team Leader Corporate and Policy Planning, or Dave Grimmer, Parks Asset Coordinator Mauao.
+If you have any questions about the reserve management plan review please phone 07 577 7000 to talk to: Sonya McCall, Recreation Planner or Dave Grimmer, Parks Asset Coordinator Mauao